Dark Oatmeal

 1. Cook oatmeal as usual, but avoid boiling.
 Simmer just below the boiling point and do not exceed the normal cooking time.
 This helps to keep it more intact.

-2. As soon as heat is removed, stir in ground cinnamon and cocoa powder.
+2. As soon as heat is removed, stir in ground cinnamon, cocoa powder, and salt.

 3. Add frozen wild blueberries and stir in to cool the oatmeal and thaw the berries.
 This is a quick-cooling time-saver.